10yard/dkafe/readme.md

 ## Automatically generated roms

 DKAFE comes with a default frontend built from various patches of the original **dkong.zip** (US Set 1) arcade rom.
 The original rom is required for the patching to work,  it is not provided with the software.
-All patch files are included with the software in the **\patch folder.
+All patch files are included in the **\patch folder.
 Credit is given to the original authors below.

-Not all of the roms feature in the default frontend though.
+Not all of the roms feature in the default frontend setup.
 I have purposely left out some of the crumbier hacks e.g. dkong2m, dkongnad, dkongpac.

 #### By Jon Wilson (me)